ianrenton/ianrenton.com/blog/_posts/2025-02-02-pota-activation-report-the-river-stour.md

   - memories
 ---

-Folks reading these POTA posts are probably in it for the radio stuff, rather than the minor asides about my childhood memories of all these local places.
-If so, you might want to skip this one, as it dials the reminiscence up to 11.
+Folks reading these POTA posts are probably in it for the radio stuff, rather than the minor asides about my childhood memories of all these local places; if that's you, you might want to skip to the end of this one as it dials the reminiscence up to 11.
 Because guess what just cropped up as a location on the POTA site?
 [GB-4057 Stour Valley Local Nature Reserve](https://pota.app/#/park/GB-4057).

 The River.